Our Core Principles

 Bringing it all together: PNSO's Professional Practice Model

-Schematic of PNSO Professional Practice Model (PPM) - this diagram integrates all of the PNSO's core principles, illustrating the inter-relationship between our organizational goals and values, our nursing care delivery system, and our structures and processes that support superlative outcomes.
+The PNSO Professional Practice Model (PPM) - this model integrates all of the PNSO's core principles, illustrating the inter-relationship between our organizational goals and values, our nursing care delivery system, and our structures and processes that support superlative outcomes.